-In a local context, the baugruppen process has potential to deliver multi-unit housing that, compared with what is available in the marketplace, is more affordable, more diverse in its housing types, more sustainable and supports the establishment of community.
+In Western Australia, the baugruppen process has the potential to deliver multi-unit housing that is more affordable, more diverse, more sustainable and supports the establishment of community.

 Artist impression of Baugruppen at WGV courtyard

-Artist impression of the exterior of Baugruppen at WGV
+Artist's impression of the exterior of the Baugruppen at WGV